intel/llvm/sycl/doc/GetStartedGuide.md

   simple-sycl-app.cpp -o simple-sycl-app-cuda.exe
 ```

-To build simple-sycl-app ahead of time for GPU, CPU or ACC devices, specify
+To build simple-sycl-app ahead of time for GPU, CPU or Accelerator devices,
-the target architecture:
+specify the target architecture:

 ```-fsycl-targets=spir64_gen-unknown-unknown-sycldevice``` for GPU,
 ```-fsycl-targets=spir64_x86_64-unknown-unknown-sycldevice``` for CPU,